polydawn/refmt/docs/dev/code-layout.md

   ```
   refmt.NewJsonEncoder(stdout).Marshal(123)
   ```
-  - Creates a `MarshalDriver` as the `TokenSource` for walking the object (`123`).
+  - Creates a `Marshaler` as the `TokenSource` for walking the object (`123`).
   - Creates a `JsonSerializer` as the `TokenSink` outputting to `stdout`.
   - Both are placed into a `TokenPump`, which powers the rest of the transaction.
-  - The `MarshalDriver` sees the type of object it was given and immediately delegates to a `MarshalMachineLiteral`.
+  - The `Marshaler` sees the type of object it was given and immediately delegates to a `MarshalMachineLiteral`.
   - The `MarshalMachineLiteral` steps once, yields a token (it's an `int`), and reports done.
-There are no other stacked machines, so the `MarshalDriver` overall reports done.
+There are no other stacked machines, so the `Marshaler` overall reports done.
   - The `JsonSerializer`, invoked and given a token by the `TokenPump`, writes the number to `stdout`.
 The `JsonSerializer` knows that it just wrote a literal type, and since it's not deep in an object tree that's the end of a json entity, so it reports done.
   - The `TokenPump` sees both sides finished in unison, and returns done, with no error!